bgoonz/gists-revamp/_CURRENT/f2848ccb/leetcode.md

 Given an integer *n*, return all distinct solutions to the *n*-queens puzzle.

-Each solution contains a distinct board configuration of the *n*-queens' placement, where `'Q'` and `'.'` both indicate a queen and an empty space respectively.
+Each solution contains a distinct board configuration of the *n*-queens’ placement, where `'Q'` and `'.'` both indicate a queen and an empty space respectively.

 **Example:**